 - It is the process in which two different waves mix in such a way that gives a wave of another type having some greater or less amplitude to the previous one.

-- If waves are producing from a similar medium then constructive interference occurs.
+- If waves are produced from a similar medium then constructive interference occurs.

-- It used in different categories of waves like sounds, light radio.
+- It is used in different categories of waves like sounds, light radio.
 Etc.

 - The resultant image form from the interface is known as an interferogram.